Qualified US residents get a free cell phone and up to 1000 minutes per month.

 Check to see if you qualify for Lifeline.

-With the Lifeline subsidy, you get a cell phone and 100 - 250 wireless service minutes every month depending on your state.
+With the Lifeline subsidy, you get a cell phone and as much as 1000 wireless service minutes every month depending on your state.
 You can make local and long distance calls, send text and receive text messages, and access voicemail.

 The service, which is sometimes referred to as the "Obama Phone", gives qualified households a monthly subsidy towards their communications expense.
 This subsidy can be used toward a home phone or mobile phone service, but not both.
-The amount of the subsidy can vary slightly among the different states but is $9.25 on average.
+The amount of the subsidy can vary slightly among the different states but is $5.25 is the current subsidy for Voice service.
 With this money, you receive minutes of cellular usage.
 The number of minutes depends on the amount of subsidy available in your state and to cost of wireless in that area.

 You'll never receive a bill!*